-The Strokestown Park Famine Archive is one of the largest and most important collections of documents about the Great Irish Famine in the world.
+The Strokestown Park Famine Archive contains one of the most important collections of documents about the Great Irish Famine in the world.

 What is in the Strokestown Park Famine Archive?